rails-girls-summer-of-code/summer-of-code/guide/projects.md

 On the “All Projects” page, you can view all submitted projects and their status (proposed, accepted, rejected) as well as edit or delete your submission.

+After submitting your project, it's likely that one of the organizers will offer feedback or ask questions.
+It's a good idea to keep an eye out for these!

 <h3 id="q6">I'd like to submit my project, but what if I have no time to be a mentor?</h3>